kevin-he-01/mkhss/README.md

 - Libraries: FLINT, GMP (with C++ support), Google Benchmark Tool, OpenSSL
 - Build tool: CMake
-- Hardware: For `avx512/`, processor must be x86_64 and support AVX512-IFMA.
+- Hardware: For `avx512/`, the processor must be x86_64 and support AVX512-IFMA.

 Organization:

 - `flint/`: A version that uses FLINT for modular exponentiations.
-  - Tested on an Ubuntu 22.04 machine on a AMD Ryzen 7 7735U processor equipped with 32 GB of memory (called _laptop_ in the paper).
+  - Tested on an Ubuntu 22.04 machine on an AMD Ryzen 7 7735U processor equipped with 32 GB of memory (called _laptop_ in the paper).
 - `avx512/`: A version that uses [Langowski and Devadas](https://eprint.iacr.org/2025/1068.pdf) for modular exponentiations, which _requires_ a CPU with support of the AVX512-IFMA instruction set.
   - Tested on an AWS bare metal instance of type `c7i.metal-24xl`, an x86_64 machine running Amazon Linux 2023 with support for the AVX512-IFMA instruction set.